PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 Import-Csv "MySecrets.csv" | Write-PowerPassSecret

-Assuming the CSV file is formatting to include a Title, an optionally a UserName, Password, URL, and Notes field, you can pass the imported CSV file object directly via the pipeline to the Write-PowerPassSecret cmdlet.
+Assuming the CSV file is formatted to include a Title, an optionally a UserName, Password, URL, and Notes field, you can pass the imported CSV file object directly via the pipeline to the Write-PowerPassSecret cmdlet.

 EXAMPLE 5: Bulk Loading Secrets from Custom Objects